prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/excel-objects.md

 #### Looping Through Sheets

-After you have studied looping and arrays, you can apply the concepts to loop through a collection of worksheets (`ActiveWorkbook.Worksheets`):
+After you have studied looping and arrays, you can apply the concepts to loop through a collection of worksheets:

 ```vb
 Dim MySheet As Worksheet